-In the early 1890's, Louis Bradbury, who had made a fortune in raining in Mexico and was a resident of Los Angeles, decided that he wanted an office building which would reflect his soaring vision of himself.
+In the early 1890s, Louis Bradbury, who had made a fortune in mining in Mexico and was a resident of Los Angeles, decided that he wanted an office building that would reflect his soaring vision of himself.
 He commissioned Sumner P. Hunt, Architect, to draw up plans.
 But, when they were completed, Bradbury was dissatisfied, and he offered the job to a young draftsman in Hunt's Office - George Herbert Wyman.

 Wyman was born in Dayton, Ohio in 1860.
 He had no formal education in architecture but was influenced in making it his life work by his uncle, Luther Peters, a builder who had turned designer.
-In 1878, Luther Peters went into partnership with Philias R. Burns (born in Dayton, Ohio, 1855, died Los Angeles, 1940, at the time of his death a Fellow in the American Institute of Architects) who received his education at Massachusetts Institute of Technology.
-As Luther Peters was older than the 23-year old Burns, and was by 1878 a successful designer and builder, the firm was Peters and Burns- They did a great many public buildings in Dayton in the 1870's and 1880's.
+In 1878, Luther Peters went into partnership with Philias R. Burns (born in Dayton, Ohio, 1855, died Los Angeles, 1940, at the time of his death a Fellow in the American Institute of Architects) who received his education at the Massachusetts Institute of Technology.
+As Luther Peters was older than the 23-year-old Burns, and was by 1878 a successful designer and builder, the firm was Peters and Burns.
+They built a great many public buildings in Dayton in the 1870s and 1880s.

 Some of the later work of Wyman was the Ferguson Building, 301 South Hill Street, Los Angeles, at the foot of Angels' Flight, the Tahoe Building for Bradbury's son, First and Broadway, Los Angeles, and a remodel of the Jonathan Club, Los Angeles.
 Shortly after the completion of the Bradbury Building, 1893, Wyman enrolled in a correspondence course in architecture, which may account for the fact that from that time on his work became less adventurous.
 At any rate, the Bradbury Building is still young and vigorous while Wyman's other works have aged without ever having stirred emotion in the viewer.

-There are planned stationary objects, such as the platforms of the landing of the first flight of stairs, which reassure the eye before it makes the leap into the breathtaking space of the open court.
-There are small observation balconies on which are mail shutes; these appear to be free standing.
+There are planned stationary objects, such as the platforms of the landing of the first flight of stairs, which reassures the eye before it makes the leap into the breathtaking space of the open court.
+There are small observation balconies on which are mail shutes; these appear to be free-standing.
 They relate well to the open metal elevator cages which operate hydraulically.
 The leisurely pace of the elevators are a part of the larger sense of leisure created by the interior court.